Mickaël Le Bihan

-Mickaël Le Bihan (born 16 May 1990) is a French professional footballer who plays as a striker for Ligue 2 club Dijon.
+Mickaël Le Bihan (born 16 May 1990) is a French professional footballer who plays as a striker for Championnat National 2 club Fréjus Saint-Raphaël.

-Club career
+Career

 Le Havre

 Playing for Le Havre, Le Bihan scored 18 goals during the 2014–15 Ligue 2 season, thereby becoming the league's top scorer.

 Nice

-On 2 September 2015, Le Bihan joined Ligue 1 team OGC Nice for a reported transfer fee of €1.5 million.
+On 2 September 2015, Le Bihan joined Ligue 1 team Nice for a reported transfer fee of €1.5 million.
 Just three weeks later, on 23 September 2015, he suffered a fractured tibia in a Ligue 1 match against Bordeaux.
 In January 2016, Nice announced that an operation would be necessary and that he would miss the rest of the season.

-On 24 February 2017, he returned to the pitch after a 17-month injury lay-off, scoring a brace in a 30-minute, second-half substitute appearance in a Ligue 1 home match against Montpellier to help Nice come back from a 0–1 deficit to win 2–1.
+On 24 February 2017, he returned to the pitch after a 17-month injury lay-off, scoring a brace in a 30-minute, second-half substitute appearance in a Ligue 1 home match against Montpellier to help Nice come back from a 1–0 deficit to win 2–1.

 On 24 May 2019, Le Bihan scored his first goal in over two years after again being plagued by injuries.

+Caen

+On 1 September 2023, Le Bihan signed for Ligue 2 club Caen on a two-year contract.